varigence/docs/bimlflex/build-and-deployment/continuous-integration-and-delivery.md

 #### Manual / scripted approach

-The manual or scripted approach is a low-cost entry into automation that it doesn't rely on configuring build servers or pipelines.
-It allows developers and testers to script and use the same process over and over again to build and deploy a solution.

 As part of the build process, BimlFlex will by default generate the SQL Server Data Tools (SSDT, or 'database') project that contains the SQL artifacts used for the project.
 In addition, all of the data logistics artifacts will be created for the target platforms.
 For example, SSIS packages, ADF ARM templates and JSON files or Stored Procedure scripts.

 BimlFlex will also generate starter scripts for deployment that contain pre-populated connection settings based on the BimlFlex design metadata.
 These scripts are available in the `Deploy` directory that is part of the BimlStudio build output.